-The installation of insulation, especially in the ceiling, can be a dangerous job.
-Take precautions if you are intending to install it yourself, and keep the following safety tips in mind.
+Installing insulation, especially in the ceiling, can be a dangerous job.
+Consider your options and ability carefully and if you are intending to install it yourself, keep in mind the following preparation and safety tips.

 This will ensure that it can be safely covered by insulation.
 Old wiring can become overheated, leading to fires when covered.